 The Parable of the Talents might seem confusing at first, but it contains poignant life lessons for every Christian.
 The Parable of the Talents is also known by various other names, such as The Parable of the Bags of Gold, the Parable of the Coins, and The Parable of the Ten Minas.
 The Parable of the Talents is included in two Gospels, Luke 19:11-27 and Matthew 25:14-30.

 The Parable of the Talents Summary

-In the parable, a rich man gives his servants coins (or the equivalent in gold, depending on which version of the Bible you’re reading) to manage during the man’s absence.
+In The Parable of the Talents (Coins or Minas), a rich man gives his servants coins (or the equivalent in gold, depending on which version of the Bible you’re reading) to manage during the man’s absence.
 Each servant is given a different amount, according to their ability.

 Those who had been given three and five doubled their amount.
 The rich man was pleased with their faithfulness and promised to entrust them with more.
 The man who was given one hid his out of fear.
 The rich man reprimanded him and gave his portion to the one who had gained the most.

 - What is the lesson of the Parable of the Talents?